Best conversational AI for SaaS companies (2026 guide)

 #GetVocal: best for complex, regulated enterprise SaaS

-The platform is deployed across regulated industries, not only regulated industries like financial services, healthcare, and insurance, but equally high-volume verticals including retail, ecommerce, hospitality, tourism, and SaaS operations.
+The platform is deployed across more than regulated industries: not only financial services, healthcare, and insurance, but equally high-volume verticals including retail, ecommerce, hospitality, tourism, and SaaS operations.
 Pre-built integrations with more than 1,000 connectors mean most enterprise SaaS stacks connect without custom middleware, reducing implementation friction significantly before a single conversation is live.

 Bruno Machado, Senior Operations Manager at Glovo, put it this way: "Deploying GetVocal has transformed how we serve our community... results speak for themselves: a five-fold increase in uptime and a 35 percent increase in deflection, in just weeks."
 That deployment scaled from 1 AI agent to 80 in under 12 weeks (company-reported), including integration work, Context Graph creation, agent training, and phased rollout.